bitcoin-sv/ts-sdk/API.md

 Argument Details

 + **number**
-  + The number (variant types accepted) to construct a BigNumber from.
+  + The number (various types accepted) to construct a BigNumber from.
 Default is 0.
 + **base**
   + The base of number provided.
 By default is 10.
 + **endian**